 Make Your Own Constellation

 Do you have a space lover in your home?
 I’m sure they are interested in the night sky and the stars that fill them.
-The boys in my home love learning about space and can spend hours watching documentaries.
+Use this Make Your Own Constellation activity as a fun way to get the kids interested in space and what makes them.

 We often get questions about how fast objects travel like the speed of light or how big a planet or galaxy is.